charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representations.md

 `R` - right face of the cube

-This will help refer to how we will roate the cube.
+This will help refer to how we will rotate the cube.

 <a name="rubiks1-how-color"></a>
 ## Color Notation